nephros/xdg-desktop-portal-amber/doc/SailfishOS_Iface_Table.md

 This was noted in another context here: https://forum.sailfishos.org/t/13762

-A patch by nephros exists imlementing the interface mentioned above.
+A patch by nephros exists implementing the interface mentioned above.

 Hackishly, one can construct a multipart MIME message and give it as the body, but this is not possible to do fully compliant with the standard, and is unreliable.